tonghuikang/blog/_posts/2025-06-15-questions-to-ask-yourself.md

 What do you find fun?
 Why do you find it fun?
 What are you naturally curious about?

 What do you regret doing?
-Why are you still repeatedly doing that?
+Why did you do it in the first place?